 Acknowledge, support and promote small-scale, independent or user-defined FOSS incubators, in addition to the allocation of public funds and procurement processes.

 Encourage collection and distribution of open data which will create a demand for new data-enables services contributing to the achievement of broad range of development goals at national and international levels.

+Acknowledge the importance of Open Internet standards – characterized by inclusive development processes and voluntary adoption - as essential enablers for the exchange of information and ideas across frontiers on interoperable networks.

 Exploitation of technological innovations for sustainable development